ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • the analysis of the NOTCH3 gene is costly and time-consuming

-• the negativity of the test does not exclude the presence of other inherited diseases and therefore is not entirely reassuring for the patients
+• the negativity of the test does not exclude other inherited diseases; therefore, a negative genetic test does not provide complete reassurance for patients

 • genetic counseling is needed in case of a positive result

-• the identification of this group is important because the genetic spectrum of the CADASIL phenotype may be broader than previously thought
+• this observation highlights the possibility that the genetic spectrum of the CADASIL phenotype may be broader than previously recognized

 • novel NOTCH3 mutations

-• a novel activating mutation on exon 25 has been described in a patient with cerebral SVD but without GOM deposits and NOTCH3 receptor accumulation (genetic testing is superior to skin biopsy in this case)
+• a novel activating mutation on exon 25 has been described in a patient with cerebral SVD but without GOM deposits and NOTCH3 receptor accumulation (genetic testing may be a more reliable method for diagnosing)

 • other genes causing CADASIL-like hereditary cerebral SVD (NOTCH3-negative)